rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     root: <your email address>
     pipi: root

-Any email intended for user1 will be sent to the corresponding email address. **Do not add addresses using the same domain you chose while configuring exim4 as the emails won't be sent out.**
+Any email intended for root will be sent to the corresponding email address. **Do not add addresses using the same domain you chose while configuring exim4 ("System mail name") as the emails won't be sent out.**
 You can also edit _/etc/email-addresses_: this file contains addresses used for _from_, _reply-to_ and _sender addresses_ fields.

 Then: